Tristan d'Estree Sterk

 Bio

-Tristan d'Estree Sterk, Chair of Architecture and Interior Architecture at The School of the Art Institute of Chicago, is a globally recognized leader for designing buildings that change shape in response to user needs and the natural environment.
-One of the top six practitioners working globally, Tristan's work focuses on the development and integration of intelligent control systems in buildings to produce new types of spaces and structures capable of responding to changing environmental conditions and fluctuating patterns of occupant use.
+Tristan d'Estree Sterk is a globally recognized leader in designing buildings that adapt to user needs and the natural environment through pioneering structural shape-changing technologies.
+One of the top six practitioners working globally, Tristan's work focuses on the development and integration of intelligent control systems in buildings to create new types of spaces and structures that can respond to changing environmental conditions and fluctuating patterns of occupant use.

 Published internationally and collected, his works are owned and shown by The Museum of the Art Institute of Chicago's permanent collection; The Miami Beach International Architectural Biennial; The XIII Architectural Biennial in Santiago, Chile; The Center for Architecture in New York City; Museum of Contemporary Art, Sydney; and the Architecture League of New York.
 Among others, he holds the following awards: the American Institute of Architects' Dubin Family Young Architect of the Year award, American Institute of Architects' Design Excellence award (unbuilt), the Chicago Architectural Club's Emerging Visions Prize, the Schiff Fellowship, and research awards granted by the US Department of Energy and the Canadian Research Council and the Kalil Endowment for Smart Design.

-His work features in articles by the popular press, with interviews and stories appearing in Wired, The Economist, CNN, The BBC, The Discovery Channel, the Australian Broadcasting Corporation, Popular Science, Newsweek, Zeit Wissen, The Sydney Morning Herald, Mark Magazine, and others.
+His work has been featured in articles by the popular press, with interviews and stories appearing in Wired, The Economist, CNN, the BBC, the Discovery Channel, the Australian Broadcasting Corporation, Popular Science, Newsweek, Zeit Wissen, The Sydney Morning Herald, and Mark Magazine, among others.

 Awards